PaddlePaddle/PaddleOCR/deploy/cpp_infer/readme_en.md

 Finally you can see the following files in the folder of `paddle_inference/`.

 #### 1.2.2 Compile from the source code
 * If you want to get the latest Paddle inference library features, you can download the latest code from Paddle github repository and compile the inference library from the source code.
+It is recommended to download the inference library with paddle version greater than or equal to 2.0.1.
-* You can refer to [Paddle inference library] (https://www.paddlepaddle.org.cn/documentation/docs/en/develop/guides/05_inference_deployment/inference/build_and_install_lib_en.html) to get the Paddle source code from github, and then compile To generate the latest inference library.
+* You can refer to [Paddle inference library] (https://www.paddlepaddle.org.cn/documentation/docs/en/advanced_guide/inference_deployment/inference/build_and_install_lib_en.html) to get the Paddle source code from github, and then compile To generate the latest inference library.
 The method of using git to access the code is as follows.

 ```shell